Bird's invasion of Kentucky: Invasion

 When the Indigenous leaders proposed attacking nearby Martin's Station, Bird admonished them for their failure to control their men.
 He refused to help take Martin's Station unless the warriors agreed to turn over prisoners to the British, and refrain from the wanton killing of cattle and horses.
 According to McKee, some of the captives at Ruddle's Station were turned over to Bird, however, most remained in Indigenous custody.

-The settlers at Martin's Station could hear the gunfire at Ruddell's Station and were not surprised when the British appeared with their Indigenous auxiliaries.
+The settlers at Martin's Station could hear the gunfire at Ruddell's Station and were not surprised when Bird's force arrived.
 The fort surrendered without firing a shot after receiving assurances that they would be taken to Detroit as prisoners of the British.
-The Indigenous warriors plundered and burned the station, and once again killed all of the cattle, but none of the captives were harmed.
+The warriors plundered and burned the station, and once again killed all of the cattle, but none of the captives were harmed.

 The warriors next advocated attacks on Bryan's Station and Lexington, however, Bird refused, citing the lack of provisions and the need to escort the large number of prisoners to Detroit.
 A warparty of 60 warriors headed to Grant's Station without British support.
 They discovered that the inhabitants had fled but tracked down and killed three stragglers after burning the fort.

-After returning to the Ohio River, the Indigenous contingent and the British took separate routes to bring their prisoners to Detroit.
+After returning to the Ohio River, the British and their Indigenous allies took separate routes to bring their prisoners to Detroit.
 Bird's regulars and militia escorted about 150 men, women and children, and suffered greatly from the lack of food caused by the indiscriminate killing of livestock at Ruddle's and Martin's stations.
-Of the 200–250 prisoners taken by the Indigenous auxiliaries, most were brought to Detroit and ransomed, but a number were killed en route in what historian Russell Mahan has called a death march characterized by "severe cruelty, violence, random murder, and a pervasive fear among the captives."
+Of the 200–250 prisoners taken by the warriors, most were brought to Detroit and ransomed, but a number were killed en route in what historian Russell Mahan has called a death march characterized by "severe cruelty, violence, random murder, and a pervasive fear among the captives."
 A few others, mostly young women and children, were held captive until the end of the war and in some cases for years afterwards.